SyntaxNinjas/Project01/README.md

 # Project01
- Temporary Development Files For Syntax Ninjas LLC A Web And Mobile Development Company
+  Development Files For Syntax Ninjas LLC *(A Web And Mobile App Development Company)*
- >These are the temporary files used in the development of the SyntaxNinjas LLC website.
+ >These are the files used in the development of the [SyntaxNinjas LLC](http://www.syntaxninjas.com) countdown page.
 The main website in currently under development.